 Fascia boards are usually made of wood or sheet metal.
 You need to check for rot, damp and rust, and check the joins to make sure they aren’t splitting or separating.

 Roof and chimney

-Inspect your roof for displaced, damage and missing tiles, as well as rusty nails or bolts, and worn sealant.
+Inspect your roof for displaced, damaged and missing tiles, as well as rusty nails or bolts and worn sealant.
 It’s fairly easy to repair minor damage yourself, but if the damage looks complicated or on the very of being extensive, call a professional roofer.

 Window frames and doorframes

 We also forget to look at window frames and doorframes from the outside.
 It’s important that you check for rot and damp and give them an annual coat of paint or varnish.
 It’s important from an insulation and security perspective.

 How do insurance companies make decisions regarding claims?

 We look to Ombudsman News for the answer.

 Insurers look for the causation of a situation, causation is determined in two ways:

 In the “but for” test, insurers ask: But for occurrence X, would Y have resulted?
 The idea is to determine the dominant or effective cause of the damage.